-4.2.6 In the longer-term the ICS may wish to consider submitting a paper to the International Maritime Organisation's Marine Safety Committee (MSC) requesting that any future amendments to Circular 6 (Guidance on the Qualifications, Training and Experience Necessary for Undertaking The Role of The Designated Person) include reference to the provision of salvage services.
+5.2.5 It is recommended that, in the longer-term, the ICS may wish to consider submitting a paper to the International Maritime Organisation's Marine Safety Committee (MSC) requesting that any future amendments to Circular 6 (Guidance on the Qualifications, Training and Experience Necessary for Undertaking The Role of The Designated Person) include reference to the provision of salvage services.

-4.3 Lloyd's Salvage Arbitration Branch / Lloyd's Open Form
+5.3 Lloyd's Salvage Arbitration Branch (LSAB) / Lloyd's Open Form (LOF)

-- 4.3.1 Although the LSAB, and LOF itself, may have received a 'temporary stay of execution', if they are to increase the usage of the form then it is imperative that they note, and act on the comments received from stakeholders participating in this review.
-There is also a clear educational need for the SAB to ensure that the benefits of the LOF are fully understood by all parties. - 4.3.2 Need for greater financial certainty over costs - 4.3.3 Evidence from the survey has left me in little doubt that, in a corporate world where financial risk is very important, many of the parties, including some shipowners and their insurers, seek to have greater predictability or certainty over costs and this has resulted in an increased use of side letters or side agreements.
-Such arrangements seek to cap awards and close the financial gap between commercial contracts and the LOF.

-- 4.3.4 Whilst few stakeholders will argue against the use of an LOF contract for a major incident, there is concern that its use for a low-medium value case risks is too expensive, has too much financial uncertainty and unacceptable timescales for settling costs. - 4.3.5 If parties are looking for greater financial certainty, but also wish to have many of the benefits of the LOF itself, then perhaps there is a need for the SAB to see if there is scope to accommodate change that would be a compromise and acceptable to more parties.
+- 5.3.1 Although the LSAB, and LOF itself, may have received a 'temporary stay of execution', if the usage of the form is going to increase then it is imperative that LSAB note and act on the comments received from stakeholders participating in this Review.
+There is also a clear need for the LSAB to ensure that the benefits of the LOF are fully understood by all interested stakeholders. - 5.3.2 Evidence from the survey has left me in little doubt that, in a corporate world where financial risk is very important, many of the parties, including some shipowners and their insurers, seek to have greater predictability or certainty over costs.
+This has resulted in an increased use of side letters or side agreements.
+Such arrangements seek to cap awards and close the financial gap between commercial contracts and the LOF. - 5.3.3 Whilst few stakeholders will argue against the use of an LOF contract for a major incident, there is concern that its use for a low-medium value case risks is too expensive, has too much financial uncertainty and unacceptable timescales for settling costs. - 5.3.4 If parties are looking for greater financial certainty, but also wish to have the benefits of the LOF, then perhaps there is a need for the LSAB to consider alternative wording to achieve an acceptable compromise in given circumstances.
 This should remove the need for many side letters or agreements and may make LOF a more popular contract of choice.
-Ideally, simpler cases could be settled under the current LOF system closer to a more commercial basis, with some element of incentivisation/encouragement still being applied to attract contractors/salvors.